 Lung development is normally complete after 35-36 weeks of pregnancy.
 However, development varies and it's possible to miscalculate when a baby was conceived.
 This is why even late preterm babies often experience difficulties breathing.
 Steroids may help speed the development of a baby's lungs.
 When a woman must give birth early, or when she is at risk of preterm labor, doctors may recommend steroids given to the mother to improve a baby's chances of survival outside the womb.

 Even when a fetus's lungs are fully developed, it's impossible for the fetus to breathe until after birth.
 Developing babies are surrounded by amniotic fluid, and their lungs are filled with this fluid.
-Late in the third trimester, developing babies begin taking "practice" breaths.
+By 10–12 weeks of gestation, developing babies begin taking "practice" breaths.
 But these breaths provide them with no oxygen, and only refill the lungs with more amniotic fluid.
 Because it's normal for a fetus's lungs to be filled with fluid, a fetus can't drown in the womb.

 If there is a problem with the placenta or umbilical cord, there's no other way for a developing baby to breathe.
 As a result, issues with these structures can cause birth defects, brain injuries, or even the death of the fetus.